maxdan94/NeighSim/README.md

 - On https://snap.stanford.edu/data/com-Youtube.html (3M edges): 1 minute
 - On https://snap.stanford.edu/data/com-Orkut.html (117M edges): 45 minutes

-### jaccard.c
+### jaccard_opt.c
-- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a threshold of 0.5: 10 minutes
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.5: 10 minutes
-- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a threshold of 0.8: 3 minutes
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.8: 3 minutes

+### sim_nohub.c
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a degree threshold of 100:
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a degree threshold of 1000:

+### jaccard_opt_nohub.c
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.5 and a degree threshold of 1000 :
+- On https://snap.stanford.edu/data/com-Orkut.html (117M edges) with a similarity threshold of 0.5 and a degree threshold of 100 :
 ## Reference:

 The program shows that a "smart" brute-force approach is relatively scalable for this problem.
 The only problem being the RAM: it does not scale if the input graph does not fit in RAM (i.e., if 2 integers for each edge in the graph cannot be stored in RAM).